day8/re-frame/docs/ApplicationState.md

    be a [datascript](https://github.com/tonsky/datascript database).
 In fact, any database which can signal you when it changes would do.
 We'd love! to be using [datascript](https://github.com/tonsky/datascript database) - so damn cool - but we had too much data in our apps.
-If you were to use it, you'd have to tweak the reference implementation a bit,  [perhaps using this inspiration](https://gist.github.com/allgress/11348685).
+If you were to use it, you'd have to tweak the reference implementation a bit and use [Posh](https://github.com/mpdairy/posh).

 ### The Benefits Of Data-In-The-One-Place